OUR DEDICATED Staff

 While in New York, she managed the Food Bank of NYC’s CookShop Program, a city-wide cooking-based nutrition education program for elementary school children.
 After moving to Milwaukee, she worked at the Fondy Food Center where she developed programs with food system solutions to hunger and obesity.

 In 2014, she launched FoodRight, Inc. to empower youth and their families to choose foods that sustain life-long health through gardening and culinary nutrition education.
 Lisa loves exploring ethnic food stores, gardening with edibles, canning and pickling, and traveling with her family.

 STEPHANI MEYER, RDN, Program Manager

-Stephanie has called Milwaukee home for 10 years.
+Stephani has called Milwaukee home for 10 years.
 During that time she received her credentials as a Registered Dietitian from Mount Mary's dietetic coordinated program.
-Stephanie interned for FoodRight in 2018, which would lead her to join the team full-time as Program Manager due to her exceptional talents.
+Stephani interned for FoodRight in 2018, which would lead her to join the team full-time as Program Manager due to her exceptional talents.

-While developing FoodRight's programs, Stephanie has been inspired through working closely with children - whose habits are easier to impact than those of adults.
-In her multifaceted role, Stephanie combines her passions for social justice, food equity, and the culinary arts to teach children and their families how to nourish themselves for life-long health.
+While developing FoodRight's programs, Stephani has been inspired through working closely with children - whose habits are easier to impact than those of adults.
+In her multifaceted role, Stephani combines her passions for social justice, food equity, and the culinary arts to teach children and their families how to nourish themselves for life-long health.